George Herriman: 1905–1910: Return to California

 In California, Herriman continued to mail in work to the World Color Printing Company.
 He revived Major Ozone and produced Grandma's Girl—Likewise Bud Smith, which he combined from two earlier strips, and a two-tiered children's strip, Rosy Posy—Mama's Girl.
 He began to work with the Los Angeles Times on January 8, 1906, before returning to Hearst that summer.
 Accompanying a front-page illustration in Hearst's Los Angeles Examiner, Herriman was announced as "the Examiner's cartoonist" on August 21.
 His artwork began to appear on nearly every page, resulting in greatly increased sales for the newspaper.
 In October, he stopped working for World Color.

 Following the success of Bud Fisher's daily strip A. Mutt, which debuted in late 1907, Herriman began a similarly sports-themed daily strip starting December 10 called Mr. Proones the Plunger.
 The strip was not as successful as Fisher's, and it ceased to appear after December 26.

+Mary's Home from College, a precursor to the popular "girl strips" such as Cliff Sterrett's Polly and Her Pals and John Held Jr.'s Merely Margie, ran from February 19, 1909, until January 4, 1910.
 His next comic strip, Baron Mooch, starring the titular freeloader, debuted in the Examiner on October 12, 1909.
 Herriman began two more strips in November 1909 with the World Color Printing Company—Alexander the Cat and Daniel and Pansy, which both appeared in color.
 Daniel and Pansy was Herriman's first strip to feature an all-animal cast.
-This was followed in the Examiner on December 20 by the short-lived Mary's Home from College, a precursor to the "girl strips" such as Cliff Sterrett's Polly and Her Pals and John Held Jr.'s Merely Margie, and on December 23 by Gooseberry Sprig, about an aristocratic, cigar-smoking duck who had previously and popularly appeared in Herriman's sports cartoons.
+This was followed in the Examiner on December 23 by Gooseberry Sprig, about an aristocratic, cigar-smoking duck who had previously and popularly appeared in Herriman's sports cartoons.
 The bird-populated fantasy was a precursor to Krazy Kat, and many of its characters reappeared in the later strip.